-Part I - Preliminary provisions (ss 1-2) 1 1.
-Short title and application 1 2.
-Interpretation 1 Part II - Fatal accidents (ss 3-8) 2 3.
-Action maintainable when death caused by wrongful act 2 4.
-Action to be for the benefit of dependants 2 5.
-Payment into court 2 6.
-Plaintiff to deliver particulars 2 7.
-Exclusion of payment by insurers in assessment of damages 2 8.
-Damages may be awarded in respect of funeral expenses 2 Part III - Survival of causes of action (s 9) 3 9.
-Effect of death on certain causes of action 3 Part IV - Joint tortfeasors (s 10) 4 10.
-Proceedings against, and contribution between, joint and several tortfeasors 4 Part V - Contributory negligence (ss 11-12) 4 11.
-Apportionment of liability in case of contributory negligence 4 12.
-Provisions as to workers and employers 5 Part VI - Abolition of the doctrine of common employment and miscellaneous provisions (ss 13-16) 6 13.
-Common employment 6 14.
-Criminal liability unaffected 6 15.
-Amendment 6 16.
-Disapplication of United Kingdom Acts and saving 6 Part VII - Mandamus, prohibition and certiorari (ss 17-19) 6 17.
-Orders of mandamus, prohibition and certiorari substituted for writs 6 18.
-Attorney-General to be summoned as party 7 19.
-Rules of Court 7 Part VIII - Application of Act (s 20) 7 20.
-7
+Contents

+Part I - Preliminary provisions 1

+1. Short title and application 1

+2. Interpretation 1

+Part II - Fatal accidents 2

+3. Action maintainable when death caused by wrongful act 2

+4. Action to be for benefit of dependants 2

+5. Payment into court 2

+6. Plaintiff to deliver particulars 2

+7. Exclusion of payment by insurers in assessment of damages 2

+8. Damages may be awarded in respect of funeral expenses 2

+Part III - Survival of causes of action 3

+9. Effect of death on certain causes of action 3

+Part IV - Joint tortfeasors 4

+10. Proceedings against, and contribution between, joint and several tortfeasors 4

+Part V - Contributory negligence 4

+11. Appointment of liability in case of contributory negligence 4

+12. Provisions as to workers and employers 5

+Part VI - Abolition of the doctrine of common employment and miscellaneous provisions 5

+13. Common employment 5

+14. Criminal liability unaffected 6

+15. Amendment 6

+16. Disapplication of United Kingdom Act and savings 6

+Part VII - Mandamus, prohibition and certiorari 6

+17. Orders of mandamus, prohibition and certiorari substituted for writs 6

+18. Attorney-general to be summoned as party 6

+19. Rules of court 7

+Part VIII - Application of Act 7

+20. Omitted 7